-- Double Male XLR cable to connect to a 5 pins phoenix connector (CTBP92HE/5: see package contents.). - Audio input device with multiple XLR input/outputs, such as a mixer. - PoE (CAT) cable for streaming.
+- Double Male XLR cable with the possibility to connect it to a 5 pins phoenix connector (CTBP92HE/5: see package contents.). - Audio input device with multiple XLR input/ outputs, such as a mixer.
+(It is also possible to use audio over HDMI) on the website and scroll down.) - PoE (CAT) cable for streaming.
 See below:

-Follow the instructions below to connect the audio cable to the phoenix and the XLR connectors.
+Follow instructions below to connect the audio cable to the phoenix and the XLR connectors.